Marketing a small business on social media is no easy feat. It seems like most social media platforms are saturated with content these days.

-The more you grow, the more engagement you’ll receive.
+The more you grow, the more engagement and lead generations you’ll receive.
 Engagement is more than just likes, reactions, and shares.
 It also includes comments and direct messages.

 On some platforms, your DMs then break up into separate folders like “Request” DMs vs your already-accepted DMs and so on.

-You’ll want to make sure you’re responding to every legitimate comment and DM you receive.
+You’ll want to take part in reputation management and make sure you’re responding to every legitimate comment and DM you receive.
 If it’s a spammy comment, you can like it or “heart” it and move on.